cro-ai-league/dolphins-recognition-challenge/README.md

 !["Croatian AI League"](https://raw.githubusercontent.com/cro-ai-league/dolphins-recognition-challenge/master/docs/images/AILeague_logo-800x452.png)

-## Intro

-The challenge has two parts:
-- instance segmentation of dolphins in the photo (February 18th - April 12th 2021), and
-- recognition of an individual dolphin from the photo (April 13th - June 15th 2021).

-## Legal

-- Official rules (in Croatian) can be found at the following  [link](https://cro-ai-league.cisex.org/Rules.html).

-- Privacy notice (in Croatian) can be found at the following  [link](https://cro-ai-league.cisex.org/Privacy_notice.html).

-## Tutorial

-The easiest way to start and submit your solution is to open the following tutorial on Colaboratory from Google.

 {% include note.html content='Click the button below to open a tutorial on Google Colaboratory.
 Clicking the button will open a Google Collaborative website with a tutorial containing detailed instructions and tips on how to train the model.
 By following the tutorial cell by cell, you will make your first model and participate in the challenge.' %}

 <html>